Which Certification Should I Do?

 💚 The Institute for Functional Medicine: the most well known and prestigious “gold standard” functional medicine education.
 The learning style is compared to “drinking from a firehose.”
 Lots of MDs and DOs go this route, but it is open to any licensed healthcare professional and more pharmacists are starting to do this program as well.

-I recommend their two free trainings to anyone who is brand new to functional medicine:
+I recommend their free training to anyone who is brand new to functional medicine:

 Introduction to Functional Medicine: https://www.ifm.org/learning-center/introduction-functional-medicine/